mgutz/owncloud-ssl/README.md

 and is being addressed in the next major version.

-My suggestion is to not deal with it and install ownCloud on Ubuntu Server 12.04 or greater and use encrypted LVM partiation when installing the OS.
-Your entire server data then is safe from prying eyes as they will only see gibberish including file and directory names.
-Encryption comes with a huge performance cost which is more than acceptable.
+My suggestion is to not deal with it and install ownCloud on Ubuntu Server 12.04 or greater and use encrypted LVM partition when installing the OS.
+Your entire server data then is safe from prying eyes as hackers and even your hosting provider will only see gibberish including file and directory names.
+Encryption comes with a huge performance cost which is more than acceptable for privacy.